andycroll/andycroll.com/_posts/2020/2020-03-01-fix-first-last-explicitly-set-implicit-ordering-in-rails-with-uuids.md

 [Using UUIDs as primary keys](/ruby/choose-uuids-for-model-ids-in-rails) has many benefits.
 However, it causes issues with Rails's implicit ordering.

-I proposed a method for rectifying that by [using named scopes alongside `first` and `last`](/ruby/first-and-last-may-not-mean-what-you-think), but since that article there is an easier way to re-enable the default behaviour of Active Record.
+In a previous article, I suggested [using named scopes alongside `first` and `last`](/ruby/first-and-last-may-not-mean-what-you-think), but there is now an easier way to re-enable the default behaviour of Active Record.

 ## Instead of...